Rio Bonito, Rio de Janeiro, Brazil: What to pack, what to wear, and when to go [2024]

 August

-Traveling to Rio Bonito in August, you will notice that it is balmy and very hazy.
-Expect it to rain about a third of the time.
+If you are traveling to Rio Bonito in August, you will notice that it is mild and very hazy.
+Expect it to rain a bit less than half of the time.
 Daytime temperatures are in the low 70s F (low 20s C).

 What to wear/what to pack: